TITLE: Youth Center Program Specialist – 2gether N Color

 Knowledge/Skills and Abilities:

-- Understand, value and respect diversity, including diversity within the LGBTQ+ and BIPOC communities
+- Understand, value and respect diversity in all forms, including diversity within the LGBTQ community

 - Demonstrate professionalism, good judgment, and maintain confidentiality when required